evertiro/Comment-Controller/readme.txt

 Tags: comments, comment, disable
 Requires at least: 3.0
 Tested up to: 4.0
-Stable tag: 1.0.1
+Stable tag: 1.0.2

 Selectively disable comments on a per-user basis

 == Description ==

 Comment Controller allows users to disable display of comments for their account.
-Future versions will allow site operators to selectively disable comments per-user, per-post-type or per-role as well.

 **Follow this plugin on [GitHub](https://github.com/Section214/Comment-Controller)**